-Finally, there have been several studies addressing smartphone usage and network traffic characteristics [32, 33].
-Our contribution in traffic characterization compliments these works, in particular for the purpose of migrating flows between networks, by providing detailed analysis of traffic protocols, flow length and concurrency, and the active application concurrent to the flows.
+There has also been several studies addressing smartphone usage and network traffic characteristics [34, 35].
+Our contribution in traffic characterization complements these works, in particular for the purpose of migrating flows between networks, by providing detailed analysis of traffic protocols, flow length and concurrency, and the active application concurrent to the flows.
 These findings are crucial for designing and evaluating the feasibility of network migration.